fbpx

 6. Commercial Diving Academy, Australia

-This school is a good place to learn commercial diving, and they have a very good graduate placement record.
-However, to become an underwater welder, after getting the certification in commercial diving, you have to join a company working in the field of underwater welding.
+This commercial diving school is an excellent place to learn commercial diving, with an outstanding graduate placement record.
+However, to become an underwater welder, after getting the commercial diving certification, you have to join a company working in underwater welding.
 For more details, visit their website.

 7. KBA Training Centre Pte.
 Ltd, Singapore